chinabilljin/AzureGlobalConnectionToolkit/README.md

 ###Assessment Tool

-* Support the assessment from Global Azure to China Azure.or Azure Germany
+* Support the assessment from Global Azure to China Azure or Azure Germany.
 * Support the assessment for entire subscription.
 * Support the service parity check.
 * Support limited item for cost estimation.